realA10001986/Time-Circuits-Display/README.md

 The Config Portal offers two options for WiFi power saving, one for station mode (ie when the device is connected to a WiFi network), one for AP-mode (ie when the device acts as an access point).
 Both options do the same: They configure a timer after whose expiration WiFi is switched off; the device is no longer transmitting or receiving data over WiFi.

-The timers can be set to 0 (which disables them; WiFi is never switched off; this is the default), or 10-99 minutes.
+The timers can be set to 0 (which disables them; WiFi is never switched off; this is the default) or 10-99 minutes.

 The reason for having two different timers for AP-mode and for station mode is that if the device is used in a car, it might act as an access point (such as in [car mode](#car-mode)), while at home it is most probably connected to a WiFi network as a client.
 Since in a car, unless other props are installed that communicate wirelessly, WiFi will most likely not be used on a regular basis, the timer for AP mode can be short (eg 10 minutes), while the timer for station mode can be disabled.